 Original Category 1 Original Category 2 Uncategorized URLs Merged Category Monitor Monitor (Not Applicable) Monitor Block Block (Not Applicable) Block Use Global Settings Use Global Settings (Not Applicable) Use Global Settings Warn Block Monitor Use the least restrictive among the original categories.
-Warn

-Original Category 1 Original Category 2 Uncategorized URLs Merged Category Monitor Block or Block or Block • Use Global Settings, when Global is set to Block • Use Global Setting, when Global is set to Block Use the most restrictive among the original categories.
-Block Monitor or Monitor or Monitor • Use Global Settings, when Global is set to Monitor • Use Global Setting, when Global is set to Monitor Use the least restrictive among the original categories.
-For policies in which membership is defined by URL category: An action for this category is not specified in this policy, but the value in the Global Policy for this category is Block An action for Uncategorized URLs is not specified in this policy, but the value in the Global Policy for Uncategorized URLs is Monitor Monitor Monitor
+Warn Monitor Block or Use Global Settings, when Global is set to Block Block or Use Global Setting, when Global is set to Block Use the most restrictive among the original categories.
+Block Block Monitor or Use Global Settings, when Global is set to Monitor Monitor or Use Global Setting, when Global is set to Monitor Use the least restrictive among the original categories.
+Monitor For policies in which membership is defined by URL category: An action for this category is not specified in this policy, but the value in the Global Policy for this category is Block An action for Uncategorized URLs is not specified in this policy, but the value in the Global Policy for Uncategorized URLs is Monitor Monitor Monitor